Resolving the Exploration-Exploitation Dilemma in Evolutionary Algorithms: A Novel Human-Centered Framework: The Canonical Genetic Algorithm (GA)

 Where $X$ is the set of all possible strings with length $L$ in the chosen representation system.
 For example, with binary encoding of length $L$, $X$ is the set of all binary strings of length $L$, and the cardinality of $X$ is $|X|=2^L$.
 The selection of the encoding system—whether binary, ternary, decimal, alphabetic, or another format— depends on the characteristics of the problem and must be selected carefully to ensure semantic accuracy and efficiency in representing the solutions.

-\begin{remark} Alternatively, one may begin with a randomly generated subset of strings of length $L$ from a chosen representation system (e.g., binary, ternary, etc.) and then apply a DECODE function to map these strings back into the original feasible set $S$. \end{remark}
+\begin{remark} Alternatively, one may begin with a randomly generated subset of strings of length $L$ from a chosen representation system (e.g., binary, ternary, etc.) and then apply a DECODE function, which should also be bijective, to map these strings back into the original feasible set $S$. \end{remark}

 Terminology: \begin{itemize} \item Each encoded string is referred to as \underline{chromosome}. \item Each bit constituting the chromosome is called a \underline{gene} and a \underline{population} is a collection of chromosomes. \item We call the set $X$ the representation set, while the base elements of the representation system (e.g. binary \{0,1\}, ternary \{0,1,2\}, ..etc) are called representative elements. \end{itemize}